 If you have more than one pocket, why not have more than 1,000 songs in each?
 After building confidence restoring the 6th and final version of the iPod Classic, I was ready to take on a dual restoration of a 3rd and a 4th generation iPod.

-Apple’s 3rd generation iPod was the first to come with the soon-to-be ubiquitous 30-pin dock connector and the second with a “touch wheel” interface, though its glowing red control buttons makes it unique to this day.
+Apple’s 3rd generation iPod was the first to come with the soon-to-be ubiquitous 30-pin dock connector and the second with a “touch wheel” interface, though its glowing red control buttons make it unique to this day.
 By replacing the Firewire port, the new dock connector enabled connections via USB to PCs.
-First offered in 2003 and revised in 2004, this iPod has a two-inch grayscale 160 x 120 display, 8-hours of battery life, and was available in 10GB through 40GB configurations.
+First offered in 2003 and revised in 2004, this iPod has a two-inch grayscale 160 x 120 display, 8 hours of battery life, and was available in 10GB through 40GB configurations.

 I visited iFixIt and picked up new batteries for both.
-Regardless of the drive condition, I planned to replace both spinning drives with solid state options.
-A few months ago, I installed an SD card in a 6th generation iPod, but for these older models, I decided to use Compact Flash.
+Regardless of the drive condition, I planned to replace both spinning drives with solid-state options.
+A few months ago, I installed an SD card in a 6th generation iPod, but I decided to use Compact Flash for these older models.

 I selected 64GB SanDisk Extreme Compact Flash cards. iFlash.xyz offers an inexpensive iFlash-CF card, but I also needed an adapter to interface with the pin connector used on the older model iPods.

 Opening the 3rd generation iPod was not particularly challenging.
-While I was careful and used plastic picks and multiple tools to slowly work the clips free, it seems I was not careful enough.
+While I was careful and used plastic picks and multiple tools to work the clips free slowly, it seems I was not careful enough.
 After getting the top and bottom apart, I discovered the headphone connector had separated from its cable.
 That was a problem!

 The 4th generation unit opened fairly easily and without damage.
 Both units were clean and had the same 20GB 3.3V Toshiba MK2004GAL ATA-100 series hard drive running at 4200 RPM, but they were housed in somewhat different blue protective bumpers.

 The iFlash card was easily installed in the 3rd generation enclosure.
 However, the 4th generation’s fit was more complicated.
-With the adapter installed, the card rested on the iPod’s internal battery connector.
+The card rested on the iPod’s internal battery connector with the adapter installed.
 Unfortunately, the diagonal on the iFlash card went the wrong way to accommodate the conflict.
 So, after confirming no traces were impacted, I trimmed the top of the iFlash card.

 I was now ready to address the broken headphone connector.
 I first tried gluing the 10-point connector in place using 1mm double-sided tape.
 I hoped the connector’s legs would make satisfactory contact once the case was securely closed, but that was wishful thinking.
-I considered soldering the legs in place, but given the very small size, I suspected solder would stretch across and short the legs together.
-Also, while the tape held the connector if treated gingerly, once the connector was inserted into the plug, the slightest movement pulled it free of the cable.
+I considered soldering the legs in place, but given the very small size, I suspected the solder would stretch across and short the legs together.
+Also, while the tape held the connector if treated gingerly, once it was inserted into the plug, the slightest movement pulled it free of the cable.
 So, I headed to eBay.
-I was able to find a seller with a handful of 3rd generation headphone assemblies at a reasonable price.
+I found a seller with a handful of 3rd generation headphone assemblies at a reasonable price.
 After receiving delivery, it was trivial to replace.

 As usual, gremlins affected the software installation.
 For the 4th generation model, the 64GB Compact Flash card was formatted using FAT32 Format, and it was setup with as a master boot record (MBR) partition.
 Once the card was inserted into the iPod and powered on, I plugged the iPod into a PC. iTunes downloaded a package onto the iPod, and then the iPod was disconnected and plugged into a wall charger.
 After a restart, a progress bar appeared under the Apple logo, and a few moments later, the iPod was ready to go.
 Returning to the PC, the unit synced and played music without issue.

 Since the iPod was going into disk mode, the Mac’s disk utility could see the drive.
 I decided to reformat it as an OS X Extended volume, and I was thrilled to see the drive pop up in the Finder.
 I was even more excited when iTunes launched.
-The system sat for several minutes, and then amazingly the iPod was recognized by iTunes and the restoration process began.
+The system sat for several minutes, and then amazingly, iTunes recognized the iPod, and the restoration process began.
 I assumed I was home free, but no.

 Unsatisfied, I decided to try a smaller and slower Compact Flash card.
-This time, I selected a 32GB SanDisk running at 60MBps instead of 120MBps.
-This slower speed was still twice as fast the Toshiba drive’s 31.6MBps.
-Once the new card arrived, I formatted it to FAT32 using Linux, but Window’s iTunes still did not recognize it and the iPod was constantly rebooting and showing the folder icon with an exclamation mark.
-So, I headed back to the Mac and reformatted it for OS X, but that did not work either, and the iPod still showed the folder and exclamation mark.
-Perplexed, I eventually used a utility that showed me the card’s partition table, and I discovered that somewhere along the way (likely when using Linux), an EFI system partition was created on the drive.
+I selected a 32GB SanDisk running at 60MBps instead of 120MBps this time.
+This slower speed was still twice as fast as the Toshiba drive’s 31.6MBps.
+Once the new card arrived, I formatted it to FAT32 using Linux, but Window’s iTunes still did not recognize it, and the iPod was constantly rebooting and showing the folder icon with an exclamation mark.
+So, I returned to the Mac and reformatted it for OS X, but that did not work either, and the iPod still showed the folder and exclamation mark.
+Perplexed, I eventually used a utility that showed me the card’s partition table.
+I discovered that an EFI system partition was created on the drive somewhere along the way (likely when using Linux).
 My subsequent formatting attempts did not impact the hidden EFI partition.
-After deleting it, I used Windows to format the entire drive, and everything feel into place. iTunes recognized the iPod, loaded the restoration package, and after plugging into a Firewire external charger and rebooting, the restoration completed and the iPod could sync without issue to iTunes on both Windows and Macintosh.
+After deleting it, I used Windows to format the entire drive, and everything fell into place. iTunes recognized the iPod, loaded the restoration package, and after plugging into a Firewire external charger and rebooting, the restoration was completed, and the iPod could sync without issue to iTunes on both Windows and Macintosh.
 The strangeness also disappeared.
-The drive disconnected without hanging and the battery now appears to behave normally.
+The drive disconnected without hanging, and the battery now appears to behave normally.

 I enjoyed this dual restoration.
-Such projects are a mental puzzle, and it forces me to recall long-forgotten tech memories.
+Such projects are a mental puzzle, forcing me to recall long-forgotten tech memories.
 The 3rd generation iPod will go back to my friend, and I will enjoy a second life for my 4th generation iPod.
-I hoped to use it in my car, but at some point Ford’s SYNC removed iPod integration.
-Nevertheless, it is good to have my music library once again packed into a sleek white a silver box–available to me anytime with the click of a wheel.
+I hoped to use it in my car, but at some point, Ford’s SYNC removed iPod integration.
+Nevertheless, it is good to have my music library once again packed into a sleek white silver box–available to me anytime with the click of a wheel.